vl4ds/Documentation/getting-started/first-smartapp.rst

 Prerequisites
 -------------

 Before completing this tutorial, you should have read the :ref:`get-started-overview`, and registered for an account as discussed in the :ref:`quick-start` page.
-It's recommended that you are at least familiar with the basic Groovy concepts discussed in the :ref:`groovy-basics` and :ref:`groovy-with-smartthings` tutorials.
+It's recommended that you are at least familiar with the basic Groovy concepts discussed in the :ref:`groovy-basics` and :ref:`groovy-for-smartthings` tutorials.

 The SmartApp will utilize a motion sensor and a smart switch.
 If you don't have these devices, or even a hub, you can still complete the majority of this tutorial.
 We will call out any special steps required if you don't have the hardware.